Microdata: Smoker Status

 Presents pooled data about smoking from multiple household surveys including the National Health Survey

-In 2020–21, the National Health Survey (NHS), General Social Survey (GSS), Survey of Income and Housing (SIH), Time Use Survey (TUS) and the National Study of Mental Health and Wellbeing (NSMHW) collected a standard set of information that was pooled to produce the Smoker Status dataset.
-This data can be accessed using DataLab.
+In 2021–22, the National Health Survey (NHS), National Study of Mental Health and Wellbeing (NSMHW), Survey of Income and Housing (SIH), and Survey of Disability and Carers (SDAC) collected a standard set of information that was pooled to produce the Smoker Status dataset.

-Smoking data has previously been pooled from the 2017-18 NHS and the 2017-18 SIH.
-This data can also be accessed using DataLab however due to changes in methodology and content, comparisons over time are not recommended.
+Smoking data has previously been pooled for the 2020-21 and 2017-18 financial years.
+This data can also be accessed using DataLab however due to changes in data sources and collection methodologies, comparisons over time should be made with caution.

 The DataLab environment allows real time access to detailed microdata from the Smoker Status pooled dataset.